Adrienne J Bentsen , MA, LMFT (she/her)

 ***********How do I sign up for this course?***********

-If you’re interested, please contact Adrienne Bentsen via email – adriennebentsen@gmail.com – before November 1st.
-The class size will be limited to 5-10 therapists to give time for case consultation needs.
-After Adrienne confirms your enrollment, payment will be taken to secure your place.
+If you’re interested please contact Adrienne Bentsen via email – adriennebentsen@gmail.com – before August 15, 2025.
+The class size will be limited to 12 therapists to give time for case consultation and interaction.

 Continuing Education Information:

-The certificate provided at the end of this course will show 9.75 CE hours and 6 Consultation hours.
+The certificate provided at the end of this course will show 12 Class hours.
 The following information is for Maine licensure and is provided as a guide only.
-The instructor does not guarantee your board will accept CEs for this training.
+The instructor does not guarantee your board will accept Continuing Education (CE) for this training.
 It is the responsibility of the clinician to follow-up with their prospective board and confirm CE acceptance criteria.

 -Maine Masters-level clinicians (family therapist and counselor licenses)- preapproval of CE is not required by the Maine Licensure Board, however, documentation (with information in bold above) will be provided if you are called upon to substantiate your CE.